Heaven's Gate (religious group): Mass suicide

 In October 1996, the group rented a large house which they called "The Monastery", a 9200 sqft mansion located near 18341 Colina Norte (later renamed to Paseo Victoria) in Rancho Santa Fe, California.
 They paid the $7,000 per month rent in cash.
 The same month, the group purchased alien abduction insurance that would cover up to fifty members and would pay out $1 million per person (the policy covered abduction, impregnation, or death by aliens).
 In June 1995, they had purchased land near Manzano, New Mexico, and began creating a compound out of rubber tires and concrete, but had left abruptly in April 1996.

 On March 13, 1997, media reported on a mass sighting of unidentified lights over Phoenix.
 During March 19–20, Marshall Applewhite taped himself in a video titled Do's Final Exit, speaking of mass suicide and "the only way to evacuate this Earth".
-After asserting that Comet Hale–Bopp was the sign that the group had been looking for, as well as the speculation that an unidentified flying object (UFO) was trailing the comet, Applewhite and his 38 followers prepared for ritual suicide, coinciding with the closest approach of the comet, so their souls could reach the Next Level before the closure of "Heaven's Gate".
-Members believed that after their deaths, a UFO would take their souls to another "level of existence above human", which was described as being both physical and spiritual.
+After asserting that Comet Hale–Bopp was the sign that the group had been looking for, as well as the speculation that an unidentified flying object (UFO) was trailing the comet, Applewhite and his 38 followers prepared for ritual suicide, coinciding with the closest approach of the comet, ostensibly so their souls could reach the Next Level before the closure of "Heaven's Gate".
+Members believed that after their deaths a UFO would take their souls to another "level of existence above human", which was described as being both physical and spiritual.
 Their preparations included most members videotaping a farewell message.
-The 39 adherents — 21 women and 18 men between the ages of 26 and 72 — are believed to have died in three groups over three successive days, with the remaining participants cleaning up after the prior group's deaths.
+The 39 adherents—21 women and 18 men between the ages of 26 and 72—are believed to have died in three groups over three successive days, with the remaining participants cleaning up after the prior group's deaths.

+All members were discovered wearing black clothing and Nike Decades athletic shoes, with purple shrouds placed over their bodies.